 The Voting System Standards of 2002 (VSS-2002) were approved for release and publication by the Federal Election Commission on April 30, 2002.
 The VSS-2002 provides for entities called “Independent Test Authorities” (ITAs): laboratories that test to the requirements of the VSS-2002 and certify products that meet the requirements.
 ITAs were approved by the National Association of State Election Directors.
 Testing is now conducted by NVLAP-accredited Voting System Testing Laboratories (VSTLs).
 Product certification is performed by the U.S. Election Assistance Commission (EAC).

-On December 13, 2005, the EAC unanimously adopted the Voluntary Voting System Guidelines of 2005 (VVSG-2005).
-The VVSG-2005 increased security requirements for voting systems and expanded access, including the opportunity for disabled individuals to vote privately and independently.
-The VVSG-2005 took effect in December 2007, at which time voting systems could no longer be tested against VSS-2002 and all previous national standards became obsolete.
+On December 13, 2005, the EAC adopted the Voluntary Voting System Guidelines of 2005, known as VVSG 1.0.
+The VVSG 1.0 increased security requirements for voting systems and expanded access, including the opportunity for disabled individuals to vote privately and independently.
+On March 31, 2015, the EAC adopted the VVSG 1.1, clarifying some requirements and making them more testable.

-VSTLs are required to meet the requirements in NIST Handbook 150, the VSS-2002 with HAVA requirements, VVSG-2005, and any other criteria deemed necessary by the EAC.
+VSTLs are required to meet the requirements in ISO/IEC 17025, General requirements for the competence of testing and calibration laboratories, NIST Handbook 150, NVLAP Procedures and General Requirements, NIST Handbook 150-22, NVLAP Voting System Testing, HAVA requirements, VVSG requirements, and any other criteria deemed necessary by the EAC.
 VSTLs should be familiar with the election and voting communities including the National Association of State Election Directors (NASED) and the National Association of Secretaries of State (NASS).

 No additional requirements at this time.